english language skills

 • You won’t have to worry about sending a grammatically incorrect email to your boss, ever again.

 Good writing is more than just the absence of grammar mistakes.
-You need to make sure that your writing is lucid, or easy to read and understand.
+You need to make sure that your writing is clear, and easy to read and understand.

-The Hemingway App helps you to do just that by telling you how “readable” something is.
-The app highlights all the words and sentences you need to change or modify in order to clarify your writing.
+The Hemingway Editor helps you to do just that by telling you how “readable” something is.
+The tool highlights all the words and sentences you need to change or modify in order to clarify your writing.

-For instance, a purple highlight means that you should try to use a shorter word (the app even suggests synonyms!).
-Green and blue highlights mean you’re using passive voice and the too many adverbs, respectively.
-And a red highlight is a sign that your sentence is too dense and you should edit it for clarity.
+For instance, a purple highlight means that you should try to use a shorter word (it even suggests synonyms!).
+Green and blue highlights mean you’re using passive voice and too many adverbs, respectively.
+A red highlight is a sign that your sentence is too complicated and you should edit it for clarity.

 It’s a fun and educational experience, so give it a try.